-I’d never have expected that a tool could be so inspiring that I want to create things to use it on.
+I’d never have expected that a tool could be so inspiring that I’d want to create and plant things to use it on.

 Now that I have three battery powered tools, I’ve also added a Stihl battery powered tool wall organizer for the whole set.
 My garage is normally a cluttered mess and the tool hanger inspired me to get organized.